 I’m a trained proofreader.
 My academic clients value copy-editing and proofreading as distinct roles and faithfully take in both at the appropriate point in the production process – when I’m hired to proofread, I know what the expectations are.

 I specialize in social science and humanities proofreading.
 The presses I work for have strong lists in subjects such as politics and international relations, philosophy, sociology, economics, communication studies, law, business, research methods, and environment and development studies.

 Academic publisher clients’ requirements for editorial freelancers vary from press to press, but certain criteria feature highly in the hiring stakes: training, experience, references, and familiarity with software.

 Training: In the UK, the Publishing Training Centre (PTC) and the Society for Editors and Proofreaders (SfEP) are recognized as core external training providers.
-The PTC’s Basic Proofreading by Distance Learning is an excellent course if you want to be prepared for academic proofreading work.
+The PTC’s Basic Proofreading is an excellent course if you want to be prepared for academic proofreading work.
 For more information, take a look at the Training archive.

 Experience: Knowledge of and an educational background in the subject area aren’t essential if you are proofreading social science and humanities texts, but will certainly give you an advantage.
 Publishers will be confident you are comfortable with the language you’re likely to come across.
 In the fields of science, technology and medicine (STM), you’re less likely to get proofreading work if you can’t demonstrate subject knowledge.

 References: Try to get some testimonials for any work you’ve completed as soon as you can.
 Whatever client type you focus on, being able to demonstrate that others value your services is key to getting noticed.